 Cape Ivy is a nonprofit in VA that provides warm medical ponchos to chronically ill children who have leads and ports.
 Robes, sweaters and jackets don’t work with the lines.
 Meg Smith, one of the co-founders of Cape Ivy, came up with the poncho solution when her son, Gavin, was 6.

-Ponchos are provided free to you through the generous support of our friends, sponsors and grants.
+Ponchos are provided free to Ronald McDonald Houses through the generous support of our donors, sponsors and grants.
 Cape Ivy is managed, promoted and sustained by volunteers.